maialsh/ORCA/README_CLI.md

 - json
 - argparse

-Additional BinSleuth dependencies:
+Additional ORCA dependencies:

-- See binsleuth/requirements.txt for complete list
+- See orca/requirements.txt for complete list

 ## Architecture

-The CLI tool is built on top of the BinSleuth multi-agentic framework:
+The CLI tool is built on top of the ORCA multi-agentic framework:

 1. **Supervisor Agent**: Validates inputs and manages workflow
 2. **Planning Agent**: Creates analysis plan based on goals